meateffer/zabbix/README.md

 things I ran into with zabbix

-##samba_share_test
+## samba_share_test

 (template + script, script goes into the external scripts folder, usually /usr/lib/zabbix/externalscripts/ )
-- needed to check if a share is available or not on the network, returns 1 if the share is accessible and can be written to, 0 if not.
+- needed to check if a share is available or not on the network
+- returns 1 if the share is accessible and can be written to, 0 if not.
+- script is using smbclient to connect, make sure you install it
- #macros (can be set either in the template or on the host, or both, obviously the host macros take precedence)
+ ### macros (can be set either in the template or on the host, or both, obviously the host macros take precedence)

  {$SMB_PASS}